-The vehicle has a Traction Control System (TCS) and StabiliTrak/ Electronic Stability Control (ESC).
-These systems help limit wheel spin and assist the driver in maintaining control, especially on slippery road conditions.
+The vehicle has a Traction Control System (TCS) and StabiliTrak/ Electronic Stability Control (ESC), an electronic stability control system.
+These systems help limit wheel slip and assist the driver in maintaining control, especially on slippery road conditions.

 TCS activates if it senses that any of the drive wheels are spinning or beginning to lose traction.
 When this happens, TCS applies the brakes to the spinning wheels and reduces engine power to limit wheel spin.